 A great supplement to a strict budget can be a spreadsheet you update regularly to help you track the costs of all of your expenses.

-“It could even allow you to still spend a little on certain ‘extras,’” as long as you don’t go overboard,” says Shane Walker, vice president of fintech company ProActive Budget.
+“It could even allow you to still spend a little on certain ‘extras,’” as long as you don’t go overboard,” says Shane Walker, vice president of fintech company ProActive Budget, now Qube Money.
 “I’d recommend using a spreadsheet and monitoring your account online so you always know what is coming in and what is coming out.”

 Track Your Savings